zjamal04/bootcamp-module-0/README.md

 This is not just an iOS development thing!
 If you plan to work in software engineering, there is a 99.9% chance you will be dealing with git.

+Before starting, fork this repo (doing so creates a personal copy that you can freely manipulate).
+Forking can be accomplished by clicking on the **Fork** button which can be found in the top right corner between **Watch** and **Star**.

+You can proceed with the instructions after the fork succeeds.
+Everything that follows should be done using your version of the repository (that you forked).

 ## Cloning a repo

 Since repositories (like this) are hosted remotely on websites like Github,